Western Europe > 5000 January 2026

 People working in Western Europe > 5000 are more engaged than Benelux.
 People working in Western Europe > 5000 are less engaged than Eastern Europe, APAC, North America, and Middle East.

-The highest scoring question for Western Europe > 5000 had 85% of people agreeing that they know how their work contributes to the goals of %[Company]% (-4% compared to overall) while they were generally most positive about Inclusion.
+The highest scoring question for Western Europe > 5000 had 85% of people agreeing that they know what they need to do to be successful in their role (-2% compared to overall) while they were generally most positive about Management.

-People in Western Europe > 5000 were generally least favourable about Equity, and were most negative towards 'I have seen positive changes taking place based on recent employee survey results' with 25% of people disagreeing (+12% above average).
+People in Western Europe > 5000 were generally least favourable about Equity, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 33% of people disagreeing (+10% above average).

 Which questions matter the most?